grantkee/atp-form/README.md

 #### Future Additions

+* I want to handle my fetching more properly by adding a begin/succes/failure response in my redux actions. https://daveceddia.com/where-fetch-data-redux/

 * Use API http://icd10api.com/ to save diagnosis ICD 10 codes.
 Will help fill out other additional details about the code.

 * Collect date and setState of date on FunctionalAssessment to add logic component: If the last assessment was less than 30 days ago, we don't need to do it again.
 Mostly helpful if doing multiple pieces of equipment at the same time.

-* Search function for client list: DOB, first_name, last_name, etc.
+* Search function for client list: DOB, first_name, last_name, etc. Review this article https://hub.packtpub.com/implementing-autocompletion-in-a-react-material-ui-application-tutorial/

 * Ability to search DME equipment and obtain manufacturer information